Cythonic1/web_tester/README.md

 Under devolopment port scanner in rust with multie threading

 ## TODOs
-1. Refactor the command line arguments use clap
+1. Refactor the command line arguments use clap [Done]
-2. Refactor the help menu
+2. Refactor the help menu [Done]
-3.  and other things
+3.  and other things [Done]
+4. Fix other things that need to be fixed